-- 1. On the Precise bar, click Actions>Open. - 2.
+On the Precise bar, click Actions>Open.

 In the Open Statement dialog box, choose the relevant properties for the statement you want to view from the Instance, Cabinet, Folder and Name drop-down lists, as follows:

 Instance Indicates the name of the instance that the statement belongs to.

-Indicates the name of the cabinet that the statement is saved in (creates a cabinet if it does not already exist).
-Indicates the name of the folder that the statement is saved in (creates a folder if it does not already exist).
+Cabinet Indicates the name of the cabinet that the statement is saved in (creates a cabinet if it does not

+Folder Indicates the name of the folder that the statement is saved in (creates a folder if it does not

 Name Indicates the name of the statement (generated randomly).

 Database Indicates the name of the database where the statement is running.

 User Indicates the statement's parsing user.